 So far, the Rutherford lines we descend from have not shown to be slaveholders, but there defintely were some Rutherford families that were.
 Many Scottish, Irish and English came to America as indentured "servants" or as slaves or captured prisoners of pirates.
 Slavery of whites was happening before black slaves were being brought to America, but once Africans were brought in large numbers, white slavery was not as common.
-Prisoners were sent to America or to Australia in order to work for many years to settle their obligations for crimes of theft and so on.
+Prisoners of all races were sent to America or to Australia in order to work for many years to settle their obligations for crimes of theft and so on.
 Few of those who made it to the end of their sentences went back to their countries of origin.

-While doing my own research for our Rutherfords, primarily in Virginia and West Virginia, I frequently come across newspaper articles or postings that reference slaves, either for sale or who were being sought as runaways.
+While doing my own research for our Rutherfords, primarily in Virginia and West Virginia, I have come across newspaper articles or postings that reference slaves, either for sale or who were being sought as runaways.
 I have always found those postings to be interesting from a historical perspective, as well as being a sad commentary on humanity.
 This family history is important and should not be buried or glossed over, but instead should be brought into the light.

-Just as my Jewish ancestors fled or endured progroms and the Holocaust, there are Rutherfords who have either been slaves or had been sent to America as prisoners or indentured servants, (a euphemism used in some cases for slavery).
+Just as my Jewish ancestors fled or endured pogroms and the Holocaust, there are Rutherfords who have either been slaves or had been sent to America as prisoners or indentured servants, (a euphemism used in some cases for slavery).
 Sometimes Jews assisted oppressors or were forced to enslave or murder other Jews, and non-whites often enslaved people of their own race or others they felt were inferior.
 This is not an arbitrarily black and white issue.
 (Pun very much intended).